NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 When DeMarcus Cousins beat up the Nuggets to the tune of 31 points during a 120-113 win on Tuesday, it sure seemed like the Sacramento Kings were interested in the postseason.
 But when they no-showed during a 107-102 debacle against the Heat the next day, it was hard to envision a playoff game at the Golden 1 Center.

-Resident truth-speaker Garrett Temple told reporters afterward, via James Ham of CSN Bay Area:
+Resident truth-speaker Garrett Temple expressed his dismay to reporters afterward, per James Ham of CSN Bay Area:

 I'm very disappointed, the most disappointed I've been this season.
 This is a game we have to win.
 After a big game in Denver to get that eight seed and then come in here against a decimated Miami Heat team that's coming on a back-to-back as well - so that’s no excuse.
 This is a game we have to get.
 We’ve just got to get it.
 We can’t lose games like this.
 I just hope it doesn’t come back to bite us.